 Queen Anne gave birth to her short-lived son while staying at Syon in 1692.

-By the time the 1st Duke and Duchess inherited the house in the mid 18th Century, the interiorswere dated and it was surrounded by an unfashionable formal landscape.
-Gardens and House were both in a poor condition.
+By the time the 1st Duke and Duchess inherited the house in the mid 18th Century, the interiors were dated and it was surrounded by an unfashionable formal landscape.
+The gardens and House were both in a poor condition.

 Owned by the Smithson family since 1636, the house at Stanwick was completely re-modelled in the Palladian style, probably by the collaborative efforts of Sir Hugh Smithson

-(fresh from his Grand Tour in 1733) and the architect Daniel Garret, the design being very much influenced by William Kent.
+(fresh from his Grand Tour in 1733) and the architect Daniel Garret, the design is very much influenced by William Kent.